Tuesday, March 16, 2010

 Abramson Cancer Center

 Perelman Center for Advanced Medicine, West Pavilion, 2nd Floor

 Philadelphia, PA 19104

-Thyroid Cancer Clinical Research at the Abramson Cancer Center
+Currently Enrolling Thyroid Cancer Clinical Trials at the Abramson Cancer Center

 Clinical research is a fundamental mission of the Abramson Cancer Center of the University of Pennsylvania.
 To determine whether a patient is eligible for a following trial, please visit oncolink.org and click on “Cancer Clinical Trials Matching” in the left-hand column.